 Students interested in this minor should contact the Science, Technology, and Society Department in Thornton A-237.

 Science and Technology Policy Internships

-Second- and third-year undergraduates in SEAS are eligible to participate in the school’s Washington, D.C., Internship Program in Science and Technology Policy.
-The program places interns in executive agencies on Capitol Hill and in think tanks to work on science and technology policy for about 10 weeks each summer.
+Second- and third-year undergraduates in SEAS are eligible to participate in the school’s Science and Technology Policy Internship Program.
+The program places interns in Congress, executive agencies, and non-government organizations (such as think tanks) to work on science and technology policy for 10 weeks each summer.
+Placements are primarily in Washington, DC, but students have also been placed in Richmond, Paris, Buenos Aires, and Shanghai.
 Admission is competitive and takes place during fall term.
 Those selected take a preparatory course during spring term.
 The program provides shared dormitory housing and a stipend during the summer.
-In Washington, the program merges with a similar endeavor at the Massachusetts Institute of Technology.
+In Washington, the program functions with a similar endeavor at the Massachusetts Institute of Technology.
 Interns from the two schools share dormitory rooms, attend a speaker series, carry out service projects, and socialize together.

-You can contact the director at Washington Internship Program
+You can contact the director at Policy Internship Program

 Department of Science, Technology, and Society

 PO Box 400744